-Student-engaged assessment is a strategy that helps students understand and take ownership of their own growth as learners.
-Student-engaged assessment changes the primary role of assessment from evaluating and ranking students to motivating them to learn.
-It empowers students to identify where they need to go as learners and the steps they need to take to get there by challenging and engaging them, transforming everyday teaching and learning.
-It also builds the independence, critical thinking skills, perseverance, and self-reflective understanding students need for college and careers and that is required by the Common Core State Standards.
+Student-engaged assessment is a strategy that helps students understand and take ownership of their own growth as learners by centering their voices and ideas.
+Student-engaged assessment changes the primary role of assessment from evaluating and ranking students to empowering them to identify where they need to go as learners and the steps they need to take to get there.
+Student-engaged assessment is a catalyst for growth — challenging and engaging students, and transforming everyday teaching and learning.
+It also builds the independence, critical thinking skills, perseverance, and self-reflective understanding students need for college and careers and that aligns with the Common Core and New York State’s Next Generation Learning Standards.

 What are Student-Engaged Assessment Learning Experiences?

 Our student-engaged assessment learning experiences consist of a series of professional development workshops, activities, and direct teacher coaching that are drawn from NYC Outward Bound Schools’ best practices in implementing the EL Education model.
 Schools choose from one or more student-engaged assessment learning strands which are customized to meet the individual and varied goals of each school.
 NYC Outward Bound Schools’ staff work with leadership and teachers to help them implement specific student-engaged assessment practices that prepare students to become leaders of their own learning.

 How to weave assessment into daily instruction through:

 How to implement public presentations of student learning, such as:

 - I can explain how to foster a growth mindset in my students.

 - I can explain what student-engaged assessment is and why it matters.

 - I can describe how to unpack a learning target with students.